 My Ancient World Learning

-Bite-Size Archaeology: Maritime Archaeology of the Roman Empire: Available from 3rd November 2025.
+Bite-Size Archaeology: Maritime Archaeology of the Roman Empire: Available from 5th January 2025.

 Course Number: MAWL 005

-Course Tutors: Michael J Curtis
+Course Tutor: Michael J Curtis

 This four week course in our new Bite-Size Archaeology Series explores the maritime archaeology of the Roman Empire, focusing on physical remains like ships, harbours, waterfront structures, cargoes, and traces of human activity in submerged environments.
 Through the analysis of diverse archaeological and historical sources, students will gain a deeper understanding of the economic, technological, and cultural exchanges that contributed to the empire's influence across the Mediterranean and beyond.